A number of companies claim that a TV antenna can receive signals from 100 miles away or more.

 - What TV antenna should I buy?

 Can a TV antenna pick up channels 100 miles away?

-There are a number of reasons why TV antennas cannot get channels from broadcasters 100 miles away.
+There are a number of reasons why TV antennas cannot get channels from broadcast towers that are located 100 miles away from your home.

 TV signals diminish very quickly by design.
 Digital signals from broadcast towers travel at the speed of light in a line-of-sight direction.

 Over-the-air signals do not travel along the curve of the Earth and keep going.
 TV signals remain in a straight line and get weaker as it travels.

 If TV antennas could receive channels from broadcast towers 100 miles away, it would cause a huge problem.